 Inform the nurse of any medicines you do not tolerate or to which you are allergic.

 Download a blank medication schedule below.
 Fill it in yourself or, if necessary, get help from a family member, a home care nurse, your pharmacist or your GP.

 Never take medication without permission

-Ask your physician or nurse for more information
+Ask the doctor or nurse for an explanation

 If at any time upon admission or during your stay you have questions or do not know (or do not recognise) the medicines provided because they are different from what you expect, do not hesitate to ask for more information from your attending doctor or nurse on the ward.